trueos/pcbsd/src-qt5/docs/postinstall.rst

 * **desktop:** if you installed any desktops, use the drop-down menu to select the desktop to log into.
 If you did not install any desktops, :ref:`Fluxbox` will be the only available desktop.
 You can install or uninstall desktops using :ref:`AppCafe®`.

-.. note:: if you created a PersonaCrypt user, you will need to insert the PersonaCrypt device in order to login.
+.. note:: If you created a PersonaCrypt user, you will need to insert the PersonaCrypt device in order to login.
 As seen in the example in
    :numref:`Figure %s: PC-BSD® PersonaCrypt Login Screen <login5>`, this will add an extra field to the login screen so that you can input the password associated with the PersonaCrypt device.